yoep/popcorn-fx/popcorn-fx-torrent/README.md

 # FX-Torrent

 FX-Torrent is the most complete BitTorrent implementation fully written in Rust, which supports both Linux, MacOS and Windows.
-It supports most of the Bittorrent protocol specification such as multi-file torrents, validating existing files, resuming torrent files, and is based on the `libtorrent` library for functionality and naming convention.
+It supports most of the Bittorrent protocol specifications, such as multi-file torrents, validating existing files, resuming torrent files, and is based on the `libtorrent` library for functionality and naming convention.

 ## Features